 Founder and Director

 Dr. Jenifer Talley is a clinical psychologist who specializes in the treatment of trauma and co-occurring substance misuse.
 Working from an integrative harm reduction framework, Dr. Talley's approach is interactive and focuses on the development of practical skills to manage intense emotions, reduce self-judgment, and promote self-compassion.
 Mindfulness skills are integrated into an active exploration of the interrelationship between thoughts, feelings, physical sensations, and behaviors, along with their contribution to substance misuse and relationship issues.
 Dr. Talley is also interested in how yoga can be used to enhance the connection with the body and support the development of emotion management skills.
-She is the Assistant Director of the Concentration in Mental Health and Substance Abuse Counseling at the New School for Social Research where she participates in the training and supervision of graduate students in psychology.
-In addition, Dr. Talley was a Supervising Psychologist at the Women's Health Project of St. Luke's-Roosevelt Hospital for four years.
-Specialties: Mindfulness-based Cognitive Therapy; Emotion management skills; Trauma and grounding skills; PTSD, mood and anxiety disorders Email Jenifer: email@example.com Phone: 212-213-8905 x106
+Together with Dr. Tatarsky, she created the Harm Reduction Psychotherapy Certificate Program and participates in the training and supervision of clinicians and graduate students.
+She is the Assistant Director of the Concentration in Mental Health and Substance Abuse Counseling at the New School for Social Research.
+Specialties: Mindfulness-Based Cognitive Therapy; Emotion management skills; Trauma and PTSD; Mood and anxiety disorders Email Jenifer: email@example.com Phone: 212-213-8905 x106

 Licensed Social Worker